Skip to main content

 • Do not do what they promised in your residency agreement or in a separate agreement with you, such as providing gardening services or installing a heater or air conditioner

 • Damage your belongings during a visit to your caravan or site.
-Or someone they give access to your caravan or site damages them
+Or someone they allow into your caravan or site damages your belongings

 • Charge you for water, electricity or gas when there is no separate meter.
 The park owner must pay for water, electricity and gas (except bottled gas) unless your site is separately metered using a meter installed or approved by the utility supplier.
 A separate meter measures how much water, gas or electricity you use, and you pay for that amount.
 Find out more on our page about utility charges